janspoerer/janspoerer.github.io/_posts/2022-09-30-nlpjourney-7-of-75.markdown

 I will hold the presentation about research methods in computer science today (Friday).
 So I made sure to finish this presentation.

-The jour fixe with my supervisor was canceled due to an urgent unexpected issue that entered his schedule.
+The weekly with my supervisor was canceled due to an urgent unexpected issue that entered his schedule.
 That was compensated by scheduling my presentation on research methods for Friday.
-I will get feedback on this presentation and this replaces the jour fixe, so all is good.
+I will get feedback on this presentation, and this replaces the weekly, so all is good.

 ## What Were the Biggest Obstacles?